pgassmann/pulet/README.md

 Commands
 -------
+* `./pulet help`: show all commands
-* ./pulet install: install development environment with tools, without apply
+* `./pulet install`: install development environment with tools, without apply
-* ./pulet apply: apply the current configuation, can be used as long as there are no changes in external modules.
+* `./pulet apply`: apply the current configuation, can be used as long as there are no changes in external modules.
-* ./pulet setup: install & apply
+* `./pulet setup`: install & apply
-* ./pulet facts: dump facts using custom facts in modules
+* `./pulet facts`: dump facts using custom facts in modules
+* `./pulet check`: validate and lint puppet code

 Package and deploy configuration as rpm